tier4/icp_rust/README.md

 $ cargo run --example scan2d --release   # 2D scan example
 $ cargo run --example scan3d --release   # 3D scan example
 ```

+## Debug

+Since icp_rust is implemented for no_std environment, you may need to explicitly pass `--features std` as an argument e.g. `cargo test --features std` when debugging with `println`.